finos/FDC3/docs/context/spec.md

 ### Namespacing

 All well-known types at FDC3 level should be prefixed with `fdc3`.
-For private type definitions, or type definitions issued by other organisations, different namespaces can be used, e.g. `blackrock.fund`, etc.
+For private type definitions, or type definitions issued by other organizations, different namespaces can be used, e.g. `blackrock.fund`, etc.

 ### Versioning

-The specification recognises that evolving context data definitions over time, and helping applications to deal with changes to types, are very important.
+The specification recognizes that evolving context data definitions over time, and helping applications to deal with changes to types, are very important.

 It may be as simple as adding an optional `$version` property to types, but it could also be a set of guidelines for adding new properties, without removing or changing existing ones.
 For example, web technologies like REST or GraphQL do not take a particular opinion about versioning.